CAIDA/submarine-cable-impact-analysis-public/README.md

 Our methodology can be divided into 4 steps.
 Each of them corresponds to a directory of this repository, which we specify below.

-## All python packages that are needed to be installed for the scripts to run smoothly
+## All python packages that need to be installed for the scripts to run the scripts smoothly
 * Wandio